Tinnitus Symptoms and Treatment

 • Somatic tinnitus – This form is typically related to physical movement or touch.
 Some have found neck pain to trigger their tinnitus; others experience tinnitus symptoms generated by muscle spasms in their face, head, tongue, arms, trunk, and temporomandibular joint (TMJ) as well.

-Part of the difficulty in treating tinnitus lies in the ability of the hearing specialist to understand the individual’s perception of tinnitus.
+Part of the difficulty in treating tinnitus lies in the ability of the hearing care professional to understand the individual’s perception of tinnitus.

 What Does Tinnitus Sound Like?